nickmflorin/enumerated-literals/README.md

 ##### Attribute Getters

-The `EnumeratedLiterals` instance is equipped with a methods, `getAttribute` and `getAttributes`, that can be used to access the attributes of a single model or all models on the `EnumeratedLiterals` instance, respectively:
+The [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a methods, `getAttribute` and `getAttributes`, that can be used to access the attributes of a single model or all models on the [`EnumeratedLiterals`][EnumeratedLiterals] instance, respectively:

 ```ts
 Fruits.getAttribute("apple", "description"); // Typed as "A red fruit"